pehcy/PickAPoi-nodejs/README.md

 ## Updates

-__Bug fixed (03 Dec 2020):__ The food categories sometimes count spacing as one character, e.g. "Expensive" and "Expensive " doen't get trim and counted as two distinct categories.
+__Bug fixed (03 Dec 2020):__ The food categories sometimes count spacing as one character, e.g. "Expensive" and "Expensive " doesn't get trim and counted as two distinct categories.

 ## Screenshots